 It is often said that you are what you eat – and this is often the harsh truth.
-Eat healthy and you will generally be a healthy being.
+Eat healthily and you will generally be a healthy being.
 Eat bad, and the opposite is true.
 But here’s a curveball for you – what if you eat nothing?
-In this article, I am going to take a closer look at fasting, an ancient and fascinating approach to health and wellbeing that is greatly overlooked in the western world.
+In this article, I am going to take a closer look at fasting, a fascinating approach to health and wellbeing that is greatly overlooked in the western world.

 What is Fasting?